PetarJovanovic/euro-2024/README.md

 ## State managment

-- Data is fetched with SVR
+- Data is fetched with SWR
-- SVR reevalidates data every 10 minutes and rerenders page if there is new data
+- SWR reevalidates data every 10 minutes and rerenders page if there is new data

 ## Run Locally